goodagood/gg.intro/md.files/intro.md

 `goodogood.com` is developing as an file sharing project, it's open source with codes repositories at `github.com/goodagood/gg2`.
-`goodagood` with 'a' connect 2 good is brother of goodogood.
+`goodagood` with 'a' instead of 'o' connect 2 good is brother of goodogood.

 Software is a kind of engineering, it can be pleasure to enjoy, and it has good chance to turn into a lot hardworking and brain twisting.